UKCloud/documentation/articles/azure/azs-how-ps-update-azure-stack.md

 > [!NOTE]
 > Automatic Update Guide to follow
 >
-> Code for Automatic Update can be found here -> [more](https://github.com/UKCloud/AZS_dev_black/tree/master/docs/code/powershell/Update)
+> Code for Automatic Update can be found here -> [more](https://github.com/UKCloud/AZS_dev_black/tree/master/docs/code/powershell/UpdateManagement)

 ## Feedback

 If you have any comments on this document or any other aspect of your UKCloud experience, send them to <products@ukcloud.com>.

-(c) UKCloud Ltd, 2018.
-All Rights Reserved.